 In 2021 WeTransfer launched its first ever Responsible Business report, highlighting all the work the company has been doing in this area; continuing with a 2022 version, titled How can we B-better?—reflecting on the progress made so far.

 B Corporation Certification commits WeTransfer to meet the highest standards of verified social and environmental performance, public transparency, and legal accountability.
+To maintain the certification as a certified B Corp, WeTransfer must update its impact assessment and verify its updated score every three years.

 Our Code of Conduct describes our responsibilities and obligations as a company and lets all our community of users, advertisers, media partners, creatives and communities we work with know what to expect from us, and how we'd like to do business with them.